elfredscom/atEX/privacy.md

-# EMPAYG Privacy Policy
+# EXYZ Privacy Policy

 This policy explains what you can expect from us and what we need from you in relation to your personal data.
 Please read this carefully as this policy is legally binding when you use any service provided by Elfreds Commerce LLP (the “Services”).

 For the purpose of the relevant data protection regulations, the body corporate in charge of your information is Elfreds Commerce LLP of India (LLPIN AAP-4592).
-If you have any questions, please email us at help@empayg.com.
+If you have any questions, please email us at exyz@elfreds.com.

 ### Information we may collect from you